codatio/codat-docs/docs/integrations/accounting/freeagent/freeagent-integration-reference.md

 ## Direct incomes

-Direct incomes are mapped from [Bank Transaction Explanations](https://dev.freeagent.com/docs/bank_transaction_explanations) in FreeAgent.
-This object does not support multiple lines, so Direct incomes pulled from FreeAgent only include a single object in the `lineItems` array.
+Direct incomes pulled from FreeAgent only contain a single line in the `lineItems` array.

 The `currencyRate` field is not populated when pulling Direct incomes in foreign currencies due to limitations of the provider's API.